-As the depression is defeated by a good night’s slumber, I finally feel mentally well enough to once again, start testing the waters.
-So, yesterday I made arrangements with a good friend to meet in a small cafe.
-After the plans were finalized I developed the mindset that I would make it a commitment rather than a simple arrangement; this mindset works for me because it feels more like a top priority.
-Meeting a friend is always a top priority for me but try telling my mental illnesses that.
+As the depression is defeated by a good night’s slumber, I finally feel mentally well enough to start testing the waters.
+So, yesterday I made arrangements with a good friend to meet in a small café.
+After the plans were finalized, I decided that I would make it a commitment rather than a simple arrangement.

-When it came time to meet, I prepared for our plans, got in my car and arrived at the destination.
-Pretty simple to do right?
-Well, no, it can be daunting and dreadful with a dose of I don’t have the mental energy to do this.
+When it came time to meet, I prepared for our plans.
+I got in my car and anxiously arrived at the destination.
+Pretty simple to do, right?
+Well, no, on the contrary, it can be daunting, with a dose of I-don’t-have-the-mental-energy.
 So, when I arrived for coffee I felt like I had crossed some sort of finish line.

 Thinking back on the muddy waters of depression I had slogged along in just a week before, I was proud that I made it, that I ventured inside and had a very enjoyable conversion over a great cup of coffee with a good friend.
 Celebrating the seemingly small stuff has yielded big gains as I know that I can once again re-enter the world of the busy.